zziro/log_analysis/README.md

 Vagrant:
 	Go to the following repository and clone the project. git clone https://github.com/udacity/fullstack-nanodegree-vm

 	Once you do that, you will have a folder called 'fullstack-nanodegree-vm-master'(normally is located on your Download folder), inside there, there is a folder called 'vagrant', this folder is shared between your local machine and your virtual machine.

 Running the virtual machine:

 	By command line navigate to the vagrant folder and execute 'vagrant up': fullstack-nanodegree-vm-master/vagrant$ vagrant up

 Logging into the virtual machine:

 	By command line navigate to the vagrant folder and execute 'vagrant ssh': fullstack-nanodegree-vm-master/vagrant$ vagrant ssh

 Loading data:

-	Inside 'log_analysis' folder there is a .zip file named newsdata.zip, unzip that using: unzip newsdata.zip
+	Inside 'log_analysis' folder there is a .zip file named newsdata.zip, unzip that using:

+		unzip newsdata.zip

-	Then we will see the file newsdata.sql, copy and paste to the vagrant folder and execute the following command. fullstack-nanodegree-vm-master/vagrant$ psql -d news -f newsdata.sql
+	Then we will see the file newsdata.sql, copy and paste to the vagrant folder and execute the following command.

+	fullstack-nanodegree-vm-master/vagrant$ psql -d news -f newsdata.sql

 	The commnads 'psql','-d','-f' stands for:
-		* psql .- The PostgreSQL command line program.
+		* psql .- The PostgreSQL command line program
-		* -d .- Refers to the database to be connected ('news' database in our case).
-		* -f .-  Refers the file to be readed.
+		*-d .- Refers to the database to be connected ('news' database in our case) *-f .-  Refers the file to be readed.

 	Running the above command ensure to be connected to the 'news' database and we will able to interact with the data content on it.

 Running 'Log_Analysis' project:

 	Before to run the project, we need to install the PrettyTable library.
 This library will rich the outputs of the results. fullstack-nanodegree-vm-master/vagrant$ sudo pip3 install PTable

-	By command line navigate go to the vagrant folder and clone the git 'log_analysis' project. fullstack-nanodegree-vm-master/vagrant$ git clone https://github.com/zziro/log_analysis
+	By command line navigate go to the vagrant folder and clone the git 'log_analysis' project.

+    	fullstack-nanodegree-vm-master/vagrant$ git clone https://github.com/zziro/log_analysis

     this will create a 'log_analysis' folder.
-Change your directoy to 'log_analysis'. fullstack-nanodegree-vm-master/vagrant$ cd /log_analysis
+Change your directoy to 'log_analysis'.

+        fullstack-nanodegree-vm-master/vagrant$ cd /log_analysis

     and run the app.py

     	fullstack-nanodegree-vm-master/vagrant/log_analysis$ python app.py

     Once you that, you will see a .txt file called results.txt.

     Note: In order to make sure if the app.py generate the result.txt file, delete it, and run the app.py file again.